Internal Links

 mega bucks in advertising revenue.
 There are even some dodgy telescope ads that quote

-Patrick Moore as endorsing their products, when he has never properly tested them!!!
+Patrick Moore as endorsing their products, when he had never properly tested them!!!

-Patrick has been too semi-paralysed to observe anything other than naked eye stuff
+Patrick was too semi-paralysed to observe anything other than naked eye stuff

 since the start of the 21st century......